Coronavirus (COVID-19) information

 LSHTM will seek to deliver this programme in accordance with the description set out on this programme page.
 However, there may be situations in which it is desirable or necessary for LSHTM to make changes in course provision, either before or after registration.
 For further information, please see our page on changes to courses.

-Funding for this MSc:
+Funding available for this programme (UK/EU only):

 The normal minimum entry requirement to be considered for master’s degrees admission at the LSHTM is at least one of the following: